2025 Men's Nkosi Cup

-The 2025 Nkosi Cup will be the third edition of the Nkosi Cup, an annual invitational international men's indoor hockey tournament in South Africa.
-It will be held at the Wynberg Military Base Stadium, Cape Town, South Africa from 12 to 16 December 2025.
+The 2025 Nkosi Cup was the third edition of the Nkosi Cup, an annual invitational international men's indoor hockey tournament in South Africa.
+It was held at the Wynberg Military Base Stadium, Cape Town, South Africa from 12 to 16 December 2025.

+South Africa won the tournament for a record three time after defeating Australia in the final, 10–4.